 Mario married Erma Contento, in 1943, and they had five children together, seven grandchildren, all of whom have worked in the store, and three great-grandchildren.

 Today, Chris Borgatti is the third-generation pasta maker in his family.
-After high school, Chris noticed his late father, Mario, could use a hand continuing the business and began to work full time in the store.
+After high school, Chris noticed his father, Mario, could use a hand continuing the business and began to work full time in the store.
 Growing up in the store and helping his dad allowed him to learn the skills that are necessary to making his families recipes.

-Chris and his father were not alone in their pasta making endeavors.
+Chris and Mario were not alone in their pasta making endeavors.
 In 1988 Chris married Joan, who would become part of this story.
 Working side by side, they continue the traditional ways of the pasta business from Mario.
 When you visit Borgatti’s you are likely to find Chris and now, his son, the 4th generation in a continuous state of pasta making.